-In general, performances are on The Plácido Domingo Stage in The Mahalia Jackson Theater for the Performing Arts – The walking entrance is at 801 N. Rampart Street (map).
+The Basics: In general, performances are on The Plácido Domingo Stage in The Mahalia Jackson Theater for the Performing Arts – The walking entrance is at 801 N. Rampart Street (map).
 The automobile entrance is on Basin Street.
 Plan to arrive an hour early and enjoy the “Nuts and Bolts” lecture on the 2nd floor mezzanine or take a stroll through beautiful Armstrong Park.
 Friday performances begin promptly at 8:00 PM and Sunday matinees begin at 2:30 PM.

 In present day New Orleans, you’ll see opera-goers wearing everything from ball gowns and tuxes to blue jeans and button-downs.
 Feel free to dress up for a special night out, dress down for comfort, or find your own happy medium.
 When it comes to the opera, almost anything but the most casual wear is considered appropriate.
 But don’t forget – the theater can be cold so please bring a shawl or jacket for your comfort.